 - Black bears do occasionally attack livestock and beehives.
 You can install electric fencing to help protect your animals, or bring them into a barn at night.
 You can also install electric fencing around your beehives.

 What Do You Do If You Encounter A Black Bear?

 If you come in contact with a black bear while camping or hiking, make your presence known by making loud noises and waving your arms.
 If you surprise a black bear, walk away slowly, while facing the bear.
 Do not turn your back and run, which may trigger him to give chase.
 Never look a bear straight in the eye.
 The bear may perceive this as a threat and charge.
 Sometimes they will bluff charge you to within a few feet.
 If this happens, try to stay calm and slowly retreat, waving and shouting as loud as possible.

 When camping, never store your food in your tent.
 Keep it at least ten feet above the ground with a rope, or store it in your car.
 Also, do not cook food or keep your cooking area near your tent if possible.
 If you know a bear encounter is a possibility for where you are going, consider carrying bear spray.

 Remember, black bears all have their own personalities, and what might work with one, might not work with another.
 You do not have to fear black bears, but you should always respect them!

-All of the above suggestions are just that….
-Suggestions.
+All of the above suggestions are just that—suggestions.
 You may have other valuable ideas for keeping black bears away from your property.
 If so, please share them below, along with any questions you may have.
-Feel free to email me at email@example.com, as well, for help preventing black bears from becoming habituated to your property.
+We’ll do our best to answer them.